rcls/gpsfreak/README.md

-GPS _freak_ — GPS Disciplined Frequency Generator
+GPSfreak — GPS Disciplined Frequency Generator
 =================================================

-GPS _freak_ is a flexible, programmable, high-accuracy, low-jitter, frequency generator, using GPS as a reference.
+GPSfreak is a flexible, programmable, high-accuracy, low-jitter, frequency generator, using GPS as a reference.

 There are 5 outputs via 5 SMA connectors, with 4 separately programmable